PLPAcademy/day-3-assignment-Kristen3381/README.md

 B) Update your PATH
 C) Run Flutter Doctor
 D) Create a new Flutter project
+The next step after downloading and extracting the Flutter SDK on Linux is to update the path.
+B)

 4. What command is used to run a newly created Flutter app?